 The Bermuda Government enacted the Personal Information Protection Act 2016 ("PIPA") on 27 July 2016.
 PIPA was introduced to regulate the use of personal information in a manner that both protects its privacy and recognizes the need for organizations to use personal information for legitimate purposes.
 Limited provisions of PIPA, relating to the appointment of a Privacy Commissioner and the creation of an independent office of the Privacy Commissioner came into force.
-Bermuda's first Privacy Commissioner was appointed on January 20, 2020 and subsequently, it is anticipated that the obligations under PIPA will become operative in the near future.
+Bermuda's first Privacy Commissioner was appointed on January 20, 2020 and the remaining obligations under PIPA will become operative with effect from 1 January 2025.